pratyush2331/To-Do-List-App/README.md

 - Add tasks to your to-do list
 - Mark tasks as complete
 - Delete tasks
-- Integrated Local Storage which utilizes `localStorage` for data persistence.
+- Enabled automatic saving of tasks for a lasting to-do list using `localStorage`.
 - Clean and intuitive user interface

 ## Getting Started